- Published: Apr 14, 2022

 - How do I get started with GA4?

 P.S.
 Love analytics and want to power your marketing strategy with even more data?
 Then check out MarketingCloudFX, which provides real-time insight into your marketing performance alongside strategic recommendations from the artificial intelligence power of IBM Watson and Google AI.
-One platform tracking countless metrics and driving stellar results.

 What is Google Analytics 4?